Brewers vs. Diamondbacks Player Props Betting Odds

 |0

-- Brian Anderson has recorded 53 hits with nine doubles, a triple, nine home runs and 33 walks.
-He has driven in 34 runs.
+- William Contreras has 49 hits with 11 doubles, a triple, eight home runs, 26 walks and 24 RBI.

 |Opponent